HealthBioscienceIDEAS/aic2023-workshop/docs/fmri-preproc.md

 You should now be able to fully process one fMRI scan yourself!
 As you know, we usually work with a bunch of data and want to automatize the pre-processing for all the scans, so that we can run it in one go.

 Also following the other sections of this course, try to put all this commands in a *for* loop and use variables to run commands on your files.

+If you want to discover some type of analysis that you can do on the processed data, check out some of these websites:
+- [FSLnets](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLNets) for network analysis of fMRI scans
+- [Melodic ICA](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MELODIC) and [Dual regression](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/DualRegression) for resting-state network connecitivity
+- Graph Analysis of connectivity metrics with [Brain COnnectivity Toolbox](https://sites.google.com/site/bctnet/)

 Ciao!